What is copywriting

-- Noise-cancelling Headphones:
+- Noise-canceling Headphones:

 This is where you convince your user by showcasing testimonials, reviews, and other social proof so they feel like they’re making the right decision.
-The customer knows how your product will solve their problem, but they want to be reassured that other people have successfully solved their problem with your product.
+The customer knows how your product will solve their problem, but they want to be reassured that other people have successfully solved their problems with your product.

 - Stock newsletter landing page testimonials

-- Noise-cancelling headphones product page testimonials
+- Noise-canceling headphones product page testimonials

 This is the last part of the AIDCA copywriting method where you can finally ask the user to take action.
 It’s best to include trust factors such as free trials, money-back guarantees, or star reviews.
 This will make the action less risky to your user.